kkplein/ssm-doc/docs/faq.md

 You can remove any monitoring instance as described in Removing monitoring services and then add it back with a different name.

-When you remove a monitoring service, previously collected data remains available in Grafana.
-However, the metrics are tied to the instance name.
+When you remove a monitoring service, previously collected data will be purged from Prometheus and Grafana.
+Metrics are tied to the instance name.
 So if you add the same instance back with a different name, it will be considered a new instance with a new set of metrics.
-So if you are re-adding an instance and want to keep its previous data, add it with the same name.

 ## Can I use non-default ports for instances?